nwtime/ntpwww/content/en/archives/3-5.93e/authopt.md

 <dt><tt>A</tt></dt>

-<dd>The key is a 1-to-8 character ASCII string.
-A key is formed from this by using the low order 7 bits of each ASCII character in the string, with zeroes added on the right when necessary to form a full width 56-bit key, in the same way that encryption keys are formed from Unix passwords.</dd>
+The key is a 1-to-8 character ASCII string.
+A key is formed from this by using the low order 7 bits of each ASCII character in the string, with zeroes added on the right when necessary to form a full width 56-bit key, in the same way that encryption keys are formed from Unix passwords.

 <dt><tt>M</tt></dt>